 Breaking down big goals and practice self leadership

 Musicians are experts in breaking down big goals into practical Self Leadership on a daily basis.
 Maybe simply because they have to.
 Being a professional brass player having regular performances requires that you are in good physical, technical and musical shape.
 Being a top performer – in music and in business – takes discipline and decication.
-This is why we have hand picked six Self Leadership tools for you to learn:
+This is why we have hand picked six leadership tools for you to learn:

-The Self Leadership Tools you learn
+The leadership tools you learn

 - Preparation methods – Creating and developing habits that make you feel secure and able to handle any unexpected and improved situations